Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_connecting_external.md

 ### Determining the correct timings to use

 The minimum step pulse width *aa* can be found from the driver datasheet.
-If the driver datasheet does not specify the minimum step pulse interval *bb* then it normally specifies the maximum step rate *f* and you can calculate *bb = (1/f) - aa*.
-For example, if *aa* is specified as 2.5us and the *f* is specified as 200kHz (0.2MHz), then *bb* = (1/0.2) - 2.5 = 2.5us.
+If the datasheet does not specify the minimum step pulse interval *bb* then it normally specifies the maximum step rate *f* and you can calculate *bb = (1/f) - aa* where *f* is in MHz.
+For example, if *aa* is specified as 2.5us and *f* is specified as 200kHz (0.2MHz), then *bb* = (1/0.2) - 2.5 = 2.5us.

 If the cables between the Duet and the driver are long and the driver has standard opto-coupled inputs, then the capacitance of the cable may delay the trailing edge of the step pulse, which increases the effective value of *aa* and reduces the effective value of *bb*.
 You may need to increase the value of *bb* in the M569 command to compensate for this.
+It's unlikely that you will need to increase *aa*.

 Note, the maximum possible step rate is limited to 1/(*aa* + *bb*) MHz.
-Therefore in order to achieve high step rates, you should not increase the values of *aa* or *bb* above the values required by your driver more than necessary.
+Therefore in order to achieve high step rates, you should not increase the values of *aa* or *bb* above the values required by your driver and cabling.

 The value required for *cc* is the direction-change-to-step-pulse setup time specified in the datasheet.
-If you use a value that is too low for your driver then you may see layer shifts, where the whole layer shifts by one microstep on each direction change.
-You may need to use a value higher than specified in the datasheet of the cable capacitance is high.
-Using a value that is higher than needed is less critical because RRF will only need to insert delays when the direction changes.
+If you use a value that is too low for your driver then you may see small layer shifts, where the whole layer shifts by one microstep on each direction change.
+You may need to use a value higher than specified in the datasheet if the cable capacitance is high.
+Using a value that is higher than needed is less critical, because RRF will only need to insert delays when the direction changes.

 Most drivers do not require a direction hold time from the trailing edge of the step pulse, so *cc* can be zero unless the datasheet specifies otherwise.